Dr. Josipa Petrunic - Executive Director and CEO

 B.A. - Earth Science, Trinity College Dublin

 Garret Duffy is a Senior Project Development Manager with CUTRIC in Western Canada, based in Calgary, Alberta.
-He forms and manages connections between academic and industry stakeholders in field of urban transit research.
+He forms and manages connections between academic and industry stakeholders in field of urban transit research in B.C., Alberta, and Manitoba.
 In addition, he applies his expertise of spatial and network analysis to urban transit problems and oversees the compilation of data for report drafting.
-He strongly believes in the potential of next-generation transportation (NGT) for the reduction of greenhouse gas emissions and lobbies at the provincial level in British Columbia, Alberta, and Manitoba, for funding for NGT CUTRIC initiatives.
-Previously, Dr. Duffy was a postdoctoral researcher at the National University of Ireland, Galway where he mentored undergraduate and graduate students as well as a Visiting Fellow at Natural Resources Canada at Bedford Institute of Oceanography where he improved understanding of sediment transport processes in the Bay of Fundy and around Prince Edward Island.
+He strongly believes in the potential of next-generation transportation (NGT) for the reduction of greenhouse gas emissions and lobbies at the provincial level for funding for NGT CUTRIC initiatives.
+Previously, Dr. Duffy was a postdoctoral researcher at the National University of Ireland, Galway where he mentored undergraduate and graduate students.
+He was also a Visiting Fellow at Natural Resources Canada at Bedford Institute of Oceanography where he improved the understanding of sediment transport processes in the Bay of Fundy and around Prince Edward Island.
 His academic training is focused on dynamic sedimentology and he has numerous publications in earth science and geophysical peer-reviewed journals.

 Lana Sanderson - Project Coordinator

-B.B.O. - Business Operation, DeVry Institute of Technology
+B.B.O. - Bachelor in Business Operation, DeVry Institute of Technology

 Lana Sanderson is a Project Coordinator with CUTRIC.
-She currently assists with the logistical coordination for key organizational projects including pre-submission documentation with stakeholders, setting up meetings via teleconference with project updates, and assisting with other project requirements.
-Ms. Sanderson has ten years of experience in project and proposal coordination with a background in consulting, government, industry, real estate, resources, and international projects.
+She currently assists with the logistical coordination and planning processes for key organizational projects.
+Her current work includes the formation of pre-submission documentation with stakeholders, setting up meetings via teleconference with project updates, and assisting with other project requirements.
+Ms. Sanderson has over ten years of experience in project and proposal coordination with a background in consulting, government, industry, real estate, resources, and international projects.